younes971/git-intro-assignment/notes.md

 Added some new notes for Exercise 2.
 Testing branch dev1 edits.
 # Simulated collaboration edits on dev2
-Edited this line differently in main branch!
+Edited differently in main branch!